abhisheknaik96/abhisheknaik96.github.io/index.md

 ## [Recent News](#news)

+- (Apr 2022) Passed my PhD candidacy exam!
+- (Mar 2022) Paper accepted at RLDM 2022
-- (Dec 2021) Presented the essentials of RL at the 3rd Nepal AI Winter School
+- (Dec 2021) Presented a lecture on 'The Essentials of RL' at the 3rd Nepal AI Winter School
 - (Sep 2021) Paper accepted at NeurIPS 2021
 - (July 2021) Co-hosted a ICML Social on _Continuing Problems in RL_
 - (May 2021) Paper accepted at ICML 2021
 - (May 2021) Presented two posters at NERL 2021 (one submitted, one invited)
-- (Apr 2021) Paper accepted in the Journal of AI Research (JAIR)!
+- (Apr 2021) Paper accepted in the Journal of AI Research (JAIR)
 - (Jan 2021) Started TA-ing for Rich Sutton's [CMPUT609 RL-2](https://sites.google.com/ualberta.ca/cmput-609/) course
 - (Dec 2020) Helped organize the [Policy Optimization in RL](https://sites.google.com/ualberta.ca/rlandoptimization-neurips2020/home) tutorial at NeurIPS 2020.
 We made some cool interactive notebooks; links on the website!
 - (Oct 2020) [Presented](https://youtu.be/DA7vgHrT3OU?t=34702) our work on 'Personalized Brain State Targeting via Reinforcement Learning' at the 3rd Neuromatch conference (more Q/A at the [9:58:41](https://youtu.be/DA7vgHrT3OU?t=35921) mark)